A page to view what speakers are speaking at the event.

 I tested this out with the same logo's featured earlier

-With the square logo area their is more likley to be unevenly sized logo's
+ProblemWith the square logo area their is more likley to be unevenly sized logo's

-By making the logo area a rectangle their is less likley to be unevenly sized logos
+SolutionBy making the logo area a rectangle their is less likley to be unevenly sized logos

 For the new speaker cards I wanted to make the site more obvious that people were speaking at our events, The easiest way to do this was to include speaker photo's on the speaker card, there was a internal debate within the company.
+Should we

 This debate strangely split the company down the middle with the event organisers and sponsorship wanting just Logo's, Creative and Marketing Department wanting just photo's, The side wanting just the photo's wanted a cleaner looking site, The side that wanted the logo said that the company was far more important than the individual speaker.

+I did a quick user test to see if there was any benifit to including the logo on the speaker card.
 The test was to display cards with just a photo and cards with photo and logo and see how quickly a user can spot the speakers from the most recognisable company and , The results were that with the logo displayed it was easier for users to sppot the top five companies speaking at the event.

 Without the logo the card is definitely a lot cleaner, but having the company name just in text (not displaying the logo) does make it easier to miss.